OtherAesop/mehens_portable_casino/README.md

 #### Windows

-Download the project into an IDE of your choice that supports Rust and run the cargo command 'cargo run --release'.
+Clone the project into an IDE of your choice that supports Rust and run the cargo command 'run --release' however your IDE (which is probably IntelliJ or Clion) supports it.
 If you want to play the debug build then use the command 'cargo run' however this is unrecommended since there are known issues on the debug build.

 I recommend IntelliJ Community Edition or CLion.
 Visual Studio is untested.

 Download the precompiled executable release [here](https://github.com/MushuYoWushu/mehens_portable_casino/releases "Mehen's Portable Casino Release Download") and run it, being careful that all the files are in the same folder.
-Please note the Dicecoin STL files must be downloaded through that zip file in order to reduce the download cost of cloning
+Please note the Dicecoin STL files must be downloaded through that zip file in order to reduce the download cost of cloning a repo

 #### Mac